rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 curl [container-ip-address]
 ```

-Remember, you can see all contkainer IPs with `lxc list`.
+Remember, you can see all container IPs with `lxc list`.
 And if you install curl on all your containers, you *could* just run:

 ```bash
 curl localhost